-Being extremely cheap, while providing you with tons of magnification power and additional accessories, the Emarth Waterproof Angled Spotting Scope is perhaps the best budget scope on the market right now.
-It is a great addition to any birdwatcher’s gear and is ideal for beginners, intermediate, and expert birdwatchers.
+Being extremely inexpensive, while providing you with tons of magnification power and additional accessories, the Emarth Waterproof Angled Spotting Scope is perhaps the best budget scope on the market right now.
+It is a great addition to any birdwatcher’s gear and is ideal for beginners, intermediate, or expert birdwatchers.

 Having a 20-60x magnification paired with a 60mm lens, the Emarth scope has the potential to help you see even the most distant bird.
 Its lenses are fully multi-coated and the durable construction allows for a worry-free experience.
 The scope is also waterproof and dustproof making it ideal for outdoor use and expeditions.
 To top all that, there are numerous additional accessories that you are getting with your purchase, making this product a great value for your money.